NDAR123909/reservoir-lorenz-regime-transitions/README.md

 bifurcation diagram at values it never saw?
 And what controls how far past the training window it stays right?

-This repository contains the code, experiments, figures, and research notes for that question, and the README covers what the project found and how to reproduce it.
+This repository contains the code, experiments, and figures for the question at hand, and the README covers what the project found and how to reproduce it.

 ![Attractor climate at unseen ρ: true Lorenz (grey) vs. cold-extrapolated ESN (red)](figures/fig5_attractor_climate.png)